 It is estimated that the average cost of a data breach will exceed $150 million by 2020.
 New forms of malware and hacking techniques continue wreaking havoc for individuals as well as organizations by causing data losses and shamelessly violating individual privacy.

 These state of affairs naturally created a demand for VPNs to be made available for the consumers, since privacy is a constitutional right for every individual.
 Today, the VPN industry is worth $27.1 billion dollars, and a large fraction of the industry is represented by consumer-level VPN providers.

 But what makes VPNs so powerful as vanguards of online privacy and how exactly do they work?
 We’ll walk you through all the VPN basics below:

 To understand how VPNs work, start by focusing on the three words; Virtual, Private, and Network.

-A VPN assigns a virtual IP address which hides your real IP address.
+A VPN assigns a virtual IP address that hides your real IP address.
 Basically, a VPN will act on your behalf when you want to interact with any part of the internet.